Maesimt/articles/readme.md

 };
 ```

-In `helpAFellowWithoutAGlass`, you don't intially see that it can fail.
+In `helpAFellowWithoutAGlass`, you don't intially see that `serve` can fail.
 You have to go read `serve` to understand that this operation can fail.
 The code compiles, but <b>your function is not forced to handle the exception</b>.
 It's wierd because you are probably the best person to know what to do if `serve` doesn't work.

 You cannot let this go unpunished, you take upon you to fix the situation.
-You know what to do when you buy a drink for someone and they lied to you.
+You know what to do when you buy a drink for a folk without a glass and they lied to you.
 You fine them with a nice 250$.

 ```typescript
 const helpAFellowWithoutAGlass = (person: Person, barTender: BarTender) => {